pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Help sort our Wish List

-Have you found a deal-breaker that's shutting you out somehow, stopping you from playing this Game some more?
+Have you found a deal-breaker that's shutting you out somehow, stopping you from playing our Turtling Game some more?

 Tell us what it is?